-The By Fire series of ten photos was exhibited at SF Camerawork's HEAT! in July.
+By Fire exhibited at SF Camerawork's HEAT! in 2016.
 The exhibit was juried by Jim Casper, Editor and Publisher, LensCulture; Pete Brook, Writer and Curator, Founder: Prison Photography; Seth Curcio, Associate Director, Pier 24; Janet Delaney, Artist and Educator; and Heather Snider, Executive Director, SF Camerawork.
+By Fire was also chosen by Michael Kirchoff for Black & White (& Blue) at Darkroom Gallery in Vermont.
+Gerhard Clausing reviewed By Fire in The Photobook Journal.

-Images from the At the Museum series were chosen by Sandra S. Phillips, Norman Maslov and Richard Koci Hernandez for recent exhibit at SF Camerawork in San Francisco, CA, by John A. Bennette for Musings at the Photo Center NW in Seattle, WA, by Laura Moya for Alternative Realities at PhotoPlace Gallery in Middlebury, VT, by Rene de Guzman for Accident at PHOTO in Oakland, CA, and by Jeremy Morgan for Art as Liminal Space.
-At the Museum was exhibited as a solo show at Gallery 1044 in San Francisco, CA and was also shown at The Olive Hyde Art Gallery in Fremont, CA.
+Images from the At the Museum series were chosen by Sandra S. Phillips, Norman Maslov and Richard Koci Hernandez for exhibit at SF Camerawork in San Francisco, CA, by John A. Bennette for Musings at the Photo Center NW in Seattle, WA, by Laura Moya for Alternative Realities at PhotoPlace Gallery in Middlebury, VT, by Rene de Guzman for Accident at PHOTO in Oakland, CA, and by Jeremy Morgan for Art as Liminal Space.
+At the Museum was exhibited as a solo show at Gallery 1044 in San Francisco, CA and was also shown at The Olive Hyde Art Gallery in Fremont, CA. LensCulture Featured At the Museum on their site.
+Rutherford discusses Kyne's work in the Journal of Visual Art Practice in, Is This Photograph Taken? the Active (act of) Collaboration with Photography.
+Marky Ramone Go interviews Kyne for Resource Magazine: Photographer of the Day: The Dynamic Composition of Barbara Kyne's At the Museum Series.

 William T. Wiley and Mary Hull Webster chose Barbara’s work for The Oakland Museum of Art's exhibit, What is Art For?
-Recently, PHOTO gallery in Oakland, CA showed work curated by Stephen Wirtz.
-Other venues include Krowswork in Oakland, CA The Triton Museum of Art in Santa Clara, CA, The Bedford Gallery in Walnut Creek, CA and The Kala Institute in Berkeley, CA. Work was chosen for inclusion in the book publications of Curiouser and Curiouser: Photographic Dreams and Fictions, by Blue Mitchell, curator of Plates to Pixels, and Dreams: Illusion and Fantasy by Jessica Johnston, Assistant Curator, Department of Photography at George Eastman House.
+The bygone PHOTO gallery in Oakland, CA showed work curated by Stephen Wirtz.
+Other venues include The Triton Museum of Art in Santa Clara, CA, The Bedford Gallery in Walnut Creek, CA and The Kala Institute in Berkeley, CA. Work was chosen for inclusion in the book publications of Curiouser and Curiouser: Photographic Dreams and Fictions, by Blue Mitchell, curator of Plates to Pixels, and Dreams: Illusion and Fantasy by Jessica Johnston, Assistant Curator, Department of Photography at George Eastman House.

 Teaching experience in photography and art includes City College of San Francisco, Merritt College, Laney College, College of Alameda, Lebanon Valley College and Civic Arts Education in Walnut Creek, CA where Barbara was also the Photography Program Coordinator.